 I write more than fantasy fiction.
 Look for my short stories online: in After Hours (print), bewilderingstories.com, http://www.horrorseek.com/home/horror/darkfire/ficarch.html, http://www.fictitiousthejournal.org/, the Weird Reader, and the Fall Fantasy Anthology out of Cloaked Press in Autumn, 2017.
 Continue reading More than Dragons

 Fantasy novels traditionally depict their giants as gross, dimwitted, and often malevolent creatures.
 My Dragonwolder giants behave quite differently.
 They have a mission.
 Here to explain is the rock giant, Enderfon, featured in Where Dragons Follow: Return of the Malevir.
-ENDERFON: I … Continue reading A Rock Giant Speaks Out
+ENDERFON: I … Continue reading Enderfon, the Rock Giant, Explains All

 [from https://theprotagonistspeaks.com Assaph Mehr’s site enabling this interview of Sweetnettle, one of my characters from the Dragonwolder series, Malevir: Dragons Return and Where Dragons Follow] Character Interview Questions Tell us a little about where you grew up.
 What was it … Continue reading Interview with a Sprite